LGBTQ+ Editors Association

 Program Vision

-Establishing mentorship options for LGBTQIA+ editors was founder Vee White’s motivation for creating the LGBTQ+ Editors Association.
-They envision the program as a way for peers to support one another in their career goals, foster growth, and forge connections.
+Establishing mentorship options for LGBTQIA+ editors was founder Farron White’s motivation for creating the LGBTQ+ Editors Association.
+They envisioned the program as a way for peers to support one another in their career goals, foster growth, and forge connections.

 This vision recognizes that mentors and mentees come from a variety of lived experiences (accessibility needs, geographic regions, and socio-cultural differences) and diverse backgrounds (including but not limited to race, ethnicity, and different aspects of the LGBTQIA+ umbrella).